 To provide all students with opportunities to access and engage with the best that has been thought and said, but also to help students comprehend that while knowledge is powerful it is also insecure, contested and evolving.
 We encourage our students to see themselves as scholars.

 The staff and governors of the Academy aim to provide a broad, balanced, relevant and differentiated curriculum that provides appropriate learning opportunities for all students regardless of age, gender, cultural background, ability or special educational needs.
 We aim to:

-- ensure our students follow a knowledge-led curriculum through which they know and remember more
+- ensure our students follow a knowledge-led curriculum with ambitious end-points, through which they know and remember more

 - ensure literacy and numeracy are prominent within our curriculum and these act as a gateway to acquiring core knowledge